 Statistics on international trade in goods

-World trade in goods: developments between 2006 and 2016
+World trade in goods: developments between 2008 and 2018

-In 2016, the EU-28 accounted for around 15 % of world trade in goods
+In 2018, the EU-27 accounted for 15.0 % of world trade (excluding intra-EU trade) in goods

-Figures 1 and 2 provide information on the share of world exports and imports of goods, showing developments between 2006 and 2016.
-The biggest change in the structure of global exports of goods was an expansion in the share of Chinese exports, which rose from 11.0 % of the total value in 2006 to 17.0 % by 2016.
+Figures 1 and 2 provide information on the share of world exports and imports of goods, showing developments between 2008 and 2018.
+The biggest change in the structure of global exports of goods was an expansion in the share of Chinese exports, which rose from 11.5 % of the total value in 2008 to 16.2 % by 2018.

-Between 2006 and 2016 there was rapid growth in the share of global trade for China
+Between 2008 and 2018 there was rapid growth in the share of global trade for China

 Although a large volume of literature exists concerning the rapid growth in the value of goods exported by China, less has been written about Chinese imports.
 These also rose at a very rapid pace, in part fuelled by increasing demand for consumer goods from an emerging middle class, but also reflecting the role played by China in global production chains, whereby some goods may be imported for processing or assembly before being re-exported as intermediate or finished goods.